Davidson edges Loyola Chicago 59-56 for third straight win

-Jon Axel Gudmundsson broke a 54-all tie with a 3-pointer with a 3-pointer with 2:10 remaining.
-Tate Hall reduced the deficit by a point with a jump shot with 1:44 to go and neither team scored until Brajkovic’s free throws.
+Jon Axel Gudmundsson broke a 54-all tie with a 3-pointer with 2:10 remaining.
+Tate Hall reduced the deficit to a point with a jump shot with 1:44 left and neither team scored until Brajkovic’s free throws.
 Hall missed a 3 attempt to end the game.

 Marquise Kennedy scored 16 points off the bench for the Ramblers (8-5).
 Keith Clemons and Hall each scored 11.